magento/devdocs/guides/v1.0/install-gde/prereq/mysql.md

 <h2 id="instgde-prereq-mysql-ubuntu">Installing MySQL on Ubuntu</h2>

-1. Use the guidelines on the <a href="https://help.ubuntu.com/12.04/serverguide/mysql.html" target="_blank">Ubuntu site</a>.
+1. Use the standard on the <a href="https://help.ubuntu.com/12.04/serverguide/mysql.html" target="_blank">Ubuntu site</a>.
 2. Configure the database instance as discussed in <a href="#instgde-prereq-mysql-instance">Configuring the Magento database instance</a>.

 <h2 id="instgde-prereq-mysql-ubuntu">Installing and configuring MySQL on CentOS</h2>